Cinnamomum camphora 'Monum': 'Monum' Camphor-Tree1

 Use and Management

-This cultivar of Camphor-Tree is ideal when used as a shade tree in parks or medium or large-sized landscapes.
+This cultivar of camphor-tree is ideally used as a shade tree in parks or medium or large-sized landscapes.
 It might be suited for street tree planting where cars do not park and sidewalk usage is low.
 Prune to develop major branches, space 18 to 30 inches apart along a central trunk to develop good structure.
 Do not allow major branches to grow from the same spot on the trunk and avoid upright, multi-trunked trees.
-It may be difficult to maintain a lawn beneath the dense shade of a Camphor-Tree and a shade-tolerant groundcover may better suit the purpose.
+It may be difficult to maintain a lawn beneath the dense shade of a camphor-tree and a shade-tolerant groundcover may better suit the purpose.
 The trunk on older specimens of the species grows to six feet or more in diameter and is quite picturesque, but the cultivar is probably much smaller.
 Shallow roots can be a nuisance.
-The species has escaped cultivation in some areas.
+The species is considered invasive in north and central Florida and should be used with caution in south Florida.

-Growing in full sun to partial shade, Camphor-Tree is amenable to a variety of soils, will grow but often develops minor element deficiencies on alkaline soils.
-Camphor-Tree is highly tolerant of urban conditions but will not tolerate water-logged soils.
+It can be grown in full sun to partial shade.
+Camphor-tree is amenable to a variety of soils, will grow but often develops minor element deficiencies on alkaline soils.
+Camphor-tree is highly tolerant of urban conditions but will not tolerate water-logged soils.
 It is adapted to grow along the coast exposed to some sea salt.

 Pests

-Scales and mites are common problems on Camphor-Trees.
-Seeds of the species can germinate easily in the landscape but this is usually a minor problem.
-Has escaped cultivation in Florida, Louisiana, and parts of coastal Texas, so use it (if at all) with caution.
+Scales and mites are common problems on camphor-trees.
+Seeds of the species can germinate easily in the landscape.

 Diseases

-Camphor-Tree is subject to a root rot, especially in poorly-drained soils.
+Camphor-Tree is subject to root rot, especially in poorly-drained soils.

 Literature Cited